{SECTION_MENU}

 The Good Sleep Guide Getting a good night’s sleep is as important as a balanced diet and regular exercise.
 Poor sleep can affect your emotional wellbeing, physical health and can affect your concentration and performance at school.
 Teenagers should aim for at least 9 hours sleep per night.

 Make sure your bedroom is comfortable (not too hot, cold, noisy or bright).
+Establish a bedtime routine.
+This could include having a bath and a warm drink.

 - Go to bed at the same time each night.